nstockton/mushclient-mume/README.md

 * xp  --  Print how much XP/TP gained for last kill, for current session, and how much is needed to level.
 Values are updated each time you kill something.
 * TP  --  Print how much TP gained since last kill or since the tp alias was last executed, How much gained for current session, and how much is needed to level.
 This is useful while TPing as the XP alias only updates it's values after you kill something.
 ### Output Functions
-Originally written by Oriol Gomez and modified by me (Nick Stockton), this plugin allows you to review the lines in the output windows without using screen reader specific commands.
+Originally written by Oriol Gomez and modified by me (Nick Stockton), this plugin allows you to review the lines in the output window without using screen reader specific commands.
 It's useful to utilize it as a second buffer for reviewing text that has scrolled off the screen while using the screen reader's review commands to review the current output.
 This plugin contains Macros exclusive to the QWERTY and [Dvorak](https://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard "Dvorak Entry On Wikipedia") keyboard layouts.
 #### QWERTY And Dvorak Common Macros
 * Control+shift+C  --  If the current line being reviewed contains a locate key or item's magical key, copy *just* the key to the clipboard.
 * Control+alt+enter  --  Toggle speech interrupt when the enter key is pressed.